cloverfield-tools/universal-react-boilerplate/README.md

 We're using an ES6 template string for the page skeleton + React to render the actual UI into the `root` div.

 The React render happens on both the server and the client using shared code.
+React components are written in class-free style using [pure components](https://github.com/ericelliott/react-pure-component-starter) wherever possible.

 ## Universal JavaScript